Haraj-backend/hex-monscape/docs/http_api.md

 GET: `/games/{game_id}/scenario`

 This endpoint is used for determining what next scenario to execute given current game status.
-It should be called everytime after a battle is done.
+It should be called after every battle is done.

 Possible scenarios: